 Book Baskets for a Classroom Library

-Use colorful book baskets to store books for your classroom library!
+Use colorful book trays or even flexible bins to store books for your classroom library!
 Organize them by author, nonfiction, fiction, genre, or title.
 We love these bins created by Lessons with Laughter, which make it easy for students to browse and find the book they are looking for.
 Be sure to designate a specific area in the classroom for these book baskets.

 Novels fit well into small containers and make it even easier to stay organized!
 This teacher from The Colorful Apple shares how she uses a color-coded system for her 5th grade students, so they can easily find books in the classroom library.